Feels like a lump in the throat

-The doctor told me that I should understand that they couldn’t treat me for something they couldn’t see.
+I had to understand that they couldn’t treat me for something they couldn’t see.
 Read Malin’s story

 The most common cause of a sensation of a lump in the throat that makes it difficult to swallow is a hiatus hernia.
 A hiatus hernia means that the diaphragm muscle is weakened, which also affects the musculature of the oesophagus and throat.

 But when the diaphragm does not do its job in the swallowing process.
 When this sphincter does not work as it should, it cannot relax and open the entrance to the oesophagus correctly.